iterative/dvc.org/content/docs/command-reference/run.md

 [parameters](/doc/command-reference/params) (`-p`/`--params` option) are a
 special type of key/value dependencies.
-Multiple parameter dependencies can be specified from within one or more YAML or JSON parameters files (e.g.
+Multiple parameter dependencies can be specified from within one or more YAML, JSON or TOML parameters files (e.g.
 `params.yaml`).
 This allows tracking experimental hyperparameters easily.

 Special types of output files, [metrics](/doc/command-reference/metrics) (`-m`